lorin/booknotes/Drift-Into-Failure.md

 Without answering those questions, we miss an opportunity to further our understanding of safety in complex systems.

+Questions:
-Question: Why are there so many parts that appear broken in retrospect but did not at the end?
+- Why are there so many parts that appear broken in retrospect but did not at the end?

-How did a maintenance program suddenly become *deficient*?
+- How did a maintenance program suddenly become *deficient*?
+- Why did none of the deficiences strike anybody as deficiencies at the time?
+- If somebody did not them, why wasn't that voice persuasive?

 Our traditional (Newtonian-Cartesian) metaphors show us how things ended up, but not how they got there.